raganwald/raganwald.github.com/_posts/2013-04-02-explicit-versus-clever.md

 ### so, when is something explicit and when is it clever?

 Clearly, "explicit" and "clever" are not a dichotomy.
-Code that is not "explicit" may be jargon.
+Code that is not explicit may be jargon.
 Or it may be an abstraction.
 And yes, it may also be too clever for its own good.